A Tale of Two Cities (1958 film): Shooting

+Filming started 3 July 1957 at Bourges in France for four weeks of location work.
 The film was shot in the Loire Valley in France, because it was the only place without telegraph poles.
-Several thousand American soldiers posted nearby in Orléans were used as extras.
-Shooting took six weeks.
+Several thousand American soldiers posted nearby in Orléans were used as extras, which was needed as it was harvest time and French people were not as available.
 "The only way we were able to finish a film this ambitious on such a modest budget was by using a regular crew, so there were no fights, we just tackled it and went on until the finish", said Thomas.